amponsemmichael/product-management-system/README.md

 # product-management-system
-anAn E-Commerce Product Management System that allows for advanced product management using Spring Boot
+An e-commerce Product Management System that allows for advanced product management using Spring Boot.